Chiratna/covid_app2/README.md

 # covid_app

-A new Flutter application that tracks abd shows the covid cases in india and in its states
+A new Flutter application that tracks and shows the covid cases in india and in its states

 ## Screenshots